stefansundin/thejobmap/README.md

-The Job Map was a school project in course M7011E using Google App Engine and Google Maps, by [Stefan Sundin](https://github.com/stefansundin) and [Alexandra Tsampikakis](https://github.com/alexandratsampikakis).
+The Job Map was created by [Stefan Sundin](https://github.com/stefansundin) and [Alexandra Tsampikakis](https://github.com/alexandratsampikakis) in the school project course M7011E at Luleå University of Technology, using Google App Engine and Google Maps.

 License: GPLv3